UU-Human-Evolution/1MB438/Lab_3.md

 How many putative genes do each method find?

 #### Question 2
-Look at the feature (here a feature is a putative gene )  between positions 72704 and 23573.
-Did both methods found this gene?
+Look at the features (here a feature is a putative gene ) .
+Did both methods found the same genes?
 Is there any difference?

-Hint: What is the most common start codon in bacteria?
-What is the start codon in this particular gene?
+Choose 3 examples and explain why you believe the predictions of both programs differ.

 ## Promoter prediction tools